Dave and Mark presented a talk on sustainable software development at BelTech:

 This is a technique that Mark and I have already been using for many years.
 We use it for our strategic analysis.
 The guy who came up with Wardley Mapping is called Simon Wardley.
 And his technique has been around for 15 years.

 Wardley Maps start with customer needs.
 We have the CEO as our customer of sustainable software.
 The CEO is the anchor user on the map.
-They can see things at the top, but the things on the bottom right are less visible.
+They can see things at the top, but the stuff on the bottom right is less visible.

 Confidence in tech